 A student applying to a graduate certificate program or as a graduate student at-large must:

 - have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association, or do so within one academic year

 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- submit a current resume clearly documenting your teaching experience (schools; position held; and dates of employment)
+Submit a current resume that clearly documents your teaching experience.
+Include schools, positions held, and dates of employment.

-- prepare a satisfactory 1-2 page Professional Goals statement addressing: (1) why you want to be a school library media specialist/teacher-librarian; (2) your goals for your career as a teacher-librarian; and (3) the relationship between school librarianship and Realizing the Democratic Ideal, National Board for Professional Teaching Standards Core Propositions, or Illinois Professional Teaching Standards
+- The relationship between school librarianship and Realizing the Democratic Ideal, National Board for Professional Teaching Standards Core Propositions, or Illinois Professional Teaching Standards

 - Fall Term — February 1